-I had some concerns about security; back then our interactions often involved having my head stuffed into a toilet.
-(No hard feelings – they always offered a courtesy flush.)
+I had some concerns about security; back then my interactions with Joe often involved having my head stuffed into a toilet.
 But we’d seen each other a few times since then, and we’re about evenly matched now, so I figured I’d be okay.
+(No hard feelings – he and my brother always offered a courtesy flush.)
 We exchanged a few emails over the summer.
-His company has been active in Libya since shortly after the revolution, helping develop local industry as the country gets back on its feet.
+His company has been active in Libya since shortly after the revolution, helping develop local industry as the country was getting back on its feet.
 They had a rented villa in Benghazi — plenty of space, he said.
 Come on over.

-I figured it would be an adventure, and a once-in-a-lifetime opportunity to see a place I’d never have the brass to visit on my own.
-I’m not exactly an international vagabond.
-Prior to this trip, my excursions outside of the U.S. had taken me as far afield as Rosarito and exotic Vancouver.
-I figured maybe I’d get a few stories out of it, and a few useful contacts, and if not, well, it would just be a very unusual vacation.
-And either way, I’d get to have a birthday in Benghazi, which sounds like a Dead Kennedys song, so that about settled it.
+I figured it would be a once-in-a-lifetime opportunity to see a part of the world not many Americans get a chance to experience, barely a year after a historic revolution.
+Maybe I’d get a few stories out of it, I thought, and a few useful contacts, and I knew I’d learn a lot.
+Plus, I’d get to have a birthday in Benghazi, which sounds like the title of a Dead Kennedys song, so that about settled it.

-I finalized my plans exactly one day before news broke about the attack on U.S. Ambassador Chris Stevens, who was killed — note the parallels — in a Benghazi villa, not too far from where I was staying.
+I finalized my plans exactly one day before news broke about the attack on U.S. Ambassador Chris Stevens, who was killed — note the parallels — in a Benghazi villa, not too far, actually, from where I was staying.
 I’d be lying if I said there weren’t second thoughts.
 But pretty soon my plane tickets were booked and there was no backing out.
 Besides, you can’t believe what you see on TV.
 Reporters are always worked up about something or other.
 It probably wasn’t as bad as all that.
 I’d be fine.
 Right?